dbt-labs/docs.getdbt.com/website/docs/docs/integrate/quickstart-semantic-layer.md

 :::info 📌

-Note, you will need access to dbt Cloud and the dbt Semantic Layer from your integrated tool of choice.
+**Note:** you will need access to dbt Cloud and the dbt Semantic Layer from your integrated tool of choice.

 :::